sav-che/TL-2/Authors/Druce, George Claridge {std. Druce} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 103](https://www.biodiversitylibrary.org/item/103835#page/113/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 103](https://www.biodiversitylibrary.org/page/33260091) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Druce, George Claridge {std.
 Druce}|first entry]] for this author

 ### Author

 \* Druce, George Claridge (1850-1932), British botanist, born Potter's Pury 23 Mai 1850, died 29 Feb 1932 at Oxford, England, at the age of 15 apprentice to a pharmacist, later running a business of his own at Oxford, 1879 honorary degree M.A.
-University of Oxford, 1896 curator of the Fielding Herbarium, Botanical Garden, Oxford, elected Mayor of Oxford 1900, from 1903-1932 Secretary of the Botanical Society and Exchange Club of the British Isles. (*Druce*).
+University of Oxford, 1896 curator of the Fielding Herbarium, Botanical Garden, Oxford, elected Mayor of Oxford 1900, from 1903-1932 Secretary of the Botanical Society and Exchange Club of the British Isles.
+**Abbreviated name**: *Druce*

 #### Herbarium and types